 Within Urban Settlement Areas, the Residential, Commercial and Employment Districts are areas where the primary permitted land uses are residential, commercial and industrial, respectively.
 The Urban Settlement Schedules attached to the County Plan shall only apply where a Local Municipality uses the County Official Plan as its primary Official Plan.
 Where a Local Municipality adopts a Local Official Plan the Urban Settlement Schedules of the Local Municipal Official Plan shall apply.
 Other land uses may be permitted in these Districts which are compatible, related, or incidental to the major land use.
 Neighbourhood serving uses such as open space, convenience commercial, public service facilities and institutional uses may be permitted in a Residential District.

 Commercial Districts may include mixed uses such as commercial, residential, public service facilities and institutional uses.
-The use of commercially designated lands for standalone residential shall be strongly discouraged.
+Existing standalone residential uses may also be considered a conforming use in a local municipality's zoning by-law.